 109 Salem St.

-Start your meal with one of the award-winning appetizers, like lobster ravioli or eggplant rollatini.
-The restaurant prides itself on serving specialty dishes from all regions of Italy, including a wonderful selection of pastas.
-It’s also the place for a romantic evening out: scenic paintings of Italy hang everywhere and soothing Italian music plays in the background.
+Start your meal with an award-winning appetizer, like lobster ravioli or eggplant rollatini.
+The restaurant prides itself on serving specialty dishes from all regions of Italy, including a broad selection of pastas.
+It’s also ideal for a romantic evening out: The decor features scenic paintings of Italy and soothing Italian music plays in the background.
 During warm weather months, the restaurant offers outdoor dining, as well.

 119 Salem St.

-This cozy restaurant, one of Boston’s most romantic dining spots, serves scrumptious Italian food in an intimate setting.
-The interior is modeled on a Sicilian country house, with brick walls, big windows, and a candlelit downstairs dining room.
-The menu offerings range of dishes, from traditional pappardelle alla bolognese and pappardelle panna e prosciutto (a handmade pappardelle pasta in a cream sauce topped with prosciutto) to goat cheese–stuffed artichokes and a vast array of daily specials.
+This cozy restaurant, one of Boston’s most romantic dining spots, serves Italian food in an intimate setting modeled on a Sicilian country house, with brick walls, big windows, and a candlelit downstairs dining room.
+The menu features a range of dishes, from traditional pappardelle alla bolognese and pappardelle panna e prosciutto (a handmade pappardelle pasta in a cream sauce topped with prosciutto) to goat cheese-stuffed artichokes and a vast array of daily specials.

 Old North Church